MarvelousHopefull/DataXflow/external_stimuli/Readme.txt

-Basic Mathworks Matlab implementations for the myocardiocyte experimetns of Section 6.3 and Section 6.4 supplementing the dissertation
+Basic Mathworks Matlab implementations for the myocardiocyte experiments of Section 6.3 and Section 6.4 supplementing the dissertation
 "A mathematical optimal control based approach to pharmacological modulation with regulatory networks and external stimuli" by Tim Breitenbach